shynuu/trunks/README.md

     duration: 10
 ```

-The program picks a random tuple of this list and weights the maximum bandwidth (`forward = weight * forward` and `return = weight * return`) to the link for the `duration` specified (in second).
+The program picks a random tuple of this list and weights the maximum bandwidth (`forward = weight * forward` and `return = weight * return`) of the link for the specified `duration` (in seconds).
 At the end of this duration, it randomly picks another tuple and restarts the process.